 Bio

-Steven Press is an Assistant Professor of History and an affiliated member of the Freeman Spogli Institute for International Studies, the Center for African Studies, and the Stanford Center for Law and History.
+Steven Press is an Associate Professor of History and an affiliated member of the Freeman Spogli Institute for International Studies, the Center for African Studies, and the Stanford Center for Law and History.

-Press received his B.A. from Vanderbilt University and his A.M. and Ph.D. from Harvard University.
+Press graduated with a B.A. from Vanderbilt University and an A.M. and Ph.D. from Harvard University.
 He taught at Harvard and Vanderbilt before coming to Stanford.
 His research interests include European sovereignty, international relations, and commodity networks.

 Academic Appointments